 Should you need a visa then please send the following information to Ms. Vlasta Brunsko:

 NOTE: Registration closes 15 May for attendees not in need of a Croatian VISA, but those from countries where a VISA is required registration closes 15 April.
 Further details on applying for a Croatian visa are provided in the following document.
-Alternatively go straight to the Croatian Ministry of Foreign Affairs and European Integration.

 The CAAS manager – Ms. Vlasta Brunsko - will provide Guarantee Letter upon receiving the information on the applicant provided in the visa requirements above.